Nathaniel Lloyd (architectural historian): Great Dixter

 When he retired from his business in 1909, Nathaniel Lloyd began looking for an old house to buy and renovate.
 In 1910 he purchased the 15th century manor house Dixter for the sum of £6,000 and also bought a 16th century timbered yeoman’s house in Benenden Kent, subject to a demolition order, for £75, dismantling it and moving it to Dixter.
-He commissioned Edwin Lutyens and together they renovated the houses, built onto them and designed the 5 acre garden.
+He commissioned Edwin Lutyens and together they renovated the houses, built on to them and designed the 5 acre garden.
 At that time it was renamed Great Dixter.

 Lloyd was always conscious that the work should be conducted sympathetically and true to its period and, after the restoration was completed in 1912, he wrote in a memorandum of 1913; "The spirit in which the work has been done may be summed up by saying that nothing has been done without authority, nothing has been done from imagination; there has been no forgery".
 1913 was also the year in which Great Dixter first appeared in the magazine Country Life in an illustrated article.

 Both Nathaniel and his wife, Daisy took an interest in the extensive gardens at Great Dixter, employing nine gardeners, and that interest was continued by their youngest son Christopher Lloyd.
 After taking a degree in horticulture at Wye College in Kent and becoming an associate lecturer at the college for four years, Christopher returned to Great Dixter in 1954 and set up a plant nursery.
 From 1963 onwards he wrote the weekly column ‘In My Garden’ which appeared in Country Life for over 40 years.
 Christopher continued to live in Great Dixter and regularly opened the house and gardens to the public.
 Prior to his death he set up The Great Dixter Charitable Trust to run the estate and continue to open the house and garden to visitors.